underscoreio/essential-slick/src/pages/joins.md

 left.run.foreach(result => println(result))
 ```

 We're producing a list of messages and the name of user they were sent to (if any).
-Note the `u.name.?` expression required to turn the potentially null result from the query into an `Option` value.
+Note the `u.name.?` expression is required to turn the potentially null result from the query into an `Option` value.
+You need to deal with this on a column-by-column basis.

 The result of the query, using the test data in _joins.sql_ over at GitHub, is: